FirstDataUnion/FIDU/docs/CLOUD_MIGRATION.md

 # FIDU Cloud Migration Design Document

-KEY OUTSTANDING QUESTIONS:

-- Does this plan follow Google Drive’s terms of service?
-- How does GDPR Work with encrypted data?
-If completely opaque data passes through our servers, is it still making us a data processor?
--

 ## Executive Summary

 This document outlines the design for migrating FIDU from a local desktop application to a cloud-hosted solution while maintaining user data privacy and providing flexibility for both local and cloud users.